monteir03/LLMDrivenSimulation/source_code/README.md

 ## Installation
 To set up the project locally, follow these steps:

 1. Download the code and open with IDE, **python 3.9** is recommended for the environment to avoid package incompatibility.
+[For me is working with python3.10.15 that is better for opensource LLM packages]

 2. Install the required dependencies:
    ```